 Tip: Air conditioned kennels are available for $10 at the front of the main parking lot.
 Rabies certificate and tags are required.

-Check out my posts on other amusement parks in Florida:
+Check out our posts on other amusement parks in Florida: